KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 This could be for many reasons including using a beta driver, or forcing the loader to skip a problematic driver.
-In order to support this, the loader can be forced to look at specific drivers with the `VK_ICD_FILENAMES` environment variable.
+In order to support this, the loader can be forced to look at specific drivers with either the `VK_DRIVER_FILES` or the older `VK_ICD_FILENAMES` environment variable.
+Both these environment variables behave the same, but `VK_ICD_FILENAMES` should be considered deprecated.

-The `VK_ICD_FILENAMES` environment variable is a list of Driver Manifest files, containing the full path to the driver JSON Manifest file.
+The `VK_DRIVER_FILES` environment variable is a list of Driver Manifest files, containing the full path to the driver JSON Manifest file.
 This list is colon-separated on Linux and macOS, and semicolon-separated on Windows.
-Typically, `VK_ICD_FILENAMES` will only contain a full pathname to one info file for a single driver.
+Typically, `VK_DRIVER_FILES` will only contain a full pathname to one info file for a single driver.
 A separator (colon or semicolon) is only used if more than one driver is needed.

+### Additional Driver Discovery

+There may be times that a developer wishes to force the loader to use a specific Driver in addition to the standard drivers (without replacing the standard search paths.
+The `VK_ADD_DRIVER_FILES` environment variable can be used to add a list of Driver Manifest files, containing the full path to the driver JSON Manifest file.
+This list is colon-separated on Linux and macOS, and semicolon-separated on Windows.
+It will be added prior to the standard driver search files.

 #### Exception for Elevated Privileges

-For security reasons, `VK_ICD_FILENAMES` is ignored if running the Vulkan application with elevated privileges.
+For security reasons, `VK_ICD_FILENAMES`, `VK_DRIVER_FILES` and
+`VK_ADD_DRIVER_FILES` are all ignored if running the Vulkan application with elevated privileges.
-Because of this, `VK_ICD_FILENAMES` can only be used for applications that do not use elevated privileges.
+Because of this, these environment variables can only be used for applications that do not use elevated privileges.

 For more information see
 [Elevated Privilege Caveats](LoaderInterfaceArchitecture.md#elevated-privilege-caveats)